gardenlinux/gardenlinux/docs/architecture/decisions/0032-garden-linux-canonical-name.md

 - The platform should but do not have to be at the first position of the flavor string.
 - Features are divided with `-`. `_` is used alternately as stated below.
 - Feature flags are prefixed with `_`.
 The `-` is omitted in this case.
-- Features are typically sorted by alphabet or a dependency and feature type based algorithm.
+- Features are typically sorted by alphabet or a feature type based algorithm.
 - All features combined form a "flavor".
 - Appended to a "flavor" are in exact the following order, divided by a `-`:
-  - Architecture
+  - Architecture, allowed characters are `a-z` and `0-9`
-  - Semantic version string or `today` for local builds
+  - Semantic version string or `today` for local builds, allowed characters are `a-z`, `0-9` and `.`
-  - Commit ID (currently configured as first eight characters of an Git commit hash) or `local` for local build
+  - Commit ID (currently configured as first eight characters of an Git commit hash) or `local` for local build, allowed characters are `a-z` and `0-9`
-- Version information can be read from `COMMIT` and `VERSION` files of the `gardenlinux` Git repository to form the `cname` as described above.
+- Version information can be received from `./get_commit` and `./get_version` scripts of a `gardenlinux` derived Git repository to form the `cname` as described above.

 ## Consequences